StimulCross/nestjs-lru-cache/README.md

 -   `returnCached` - Whether to return the cached value.
 If set to `false`, the original method will be called even if the cached result is available in the cache.
 The new value replaces the cached one as usual.
 Defaults to `true`.
 -   `useSharedCache` - Whether a specific method call should use the shared cache across multiple class instances, even if [@Cacheable](#cacheable) decorator has been applied to the class.
 Defaults to the value specified in the [@Cached decorator options](#cached-options).
--   `ttl` - Max time to live for items before they are considered stale.
+-   `ttl` - Max time to live for entries before they are considered stale.
 -   `size` - The size of entry to add.
 Prevents calling the `sizeCalculation` function and just use the specified number if it is a positive integer.
 -   `sizeCalculation` - Function used to calculate the size of stored entries.
 If you're storing strings or buffers, then you probably want to do something like `n => n.length`.
-The item is passed as the first argument, and the key is passed as the second argument.
+The entry is passed as the first argument, and the key is passed as the second argument.
 -   `noDisposeOnSet` - Whether the `dispose()` function should be called if the entry key is still accessible within the cache.
 -   `noUpdateTTL` - Whether to not update the TTL when overwriting an existing entry.
--   `updateAgeOnGet` - Whether the age of an entry should be updated on `get()`.
+-   `updateAgeOnGet` - Whether the age of an entry should be updated on `get()` (when the decorator gets the cached result of the decorated getter/method).
--   `updateAgeOnHas` - Whether the age of an entry should be updated on `has()`.
+-   `updateAgeOnHas` - Whether the age of an entry should be updated on `has()` (when the decorator checks if the decorated getter/method has a cached result).
 -   `noDeleteOnStaleGet` - Setting to `true` will cause stale entries to remain in the cache, until they are explicitly deleted with `delete(key)`, or retrieved with `noDeleteOnStaleGet` set to `false`.

 To be able to use argument options, you _must_ set `useArgumentOptions` to `true` in the decorator options.
 Otherwise, they will be ignored.